-In addition, when you are at home, you can also prepare for the next lesson: if you find that it is difficult playing a song, if you can not make your harmonics more fluid, more natural by performing the arpeggios requested, write it down somewhere, in a small exercise book that you always keep with you, in a small notebook that you will store in the guitar cover or in a memo on your smartphone.
+In addition, when you are at home, you can also prepare for the next lesson.
+If you find that it is difficult playing a song, if you can not make your harmonics more fluid, more natural by performing the arpeggios requested, write it down somewhere.
+Try this in a small exercise book that you always keep with you, in a small notebook that you will store in the guitar cover or in a memo on your smartphone.

-The important thing is to not let anything pass and then to speak to your teacher: this is how your guitar lesson will be successful and that you will come out of it having learned something new.
+The important thing is to not let anything be forgotten and, then, to speak to your teacher.
+This is how your guitar lesson will be successful and how you will come out of it having learned something new.